cmdr2/liteflow/README.md

 ## Example: Implement the workflow tasks
 The workflow has been defined in the [example](#example) above.

 Now, let's write an example implementation for each of the workflow tasks.
-In this example, `task_1` emits `"event_x"` or `"event_y"` at random.
+In this example, `task_1` emits `"x"` or `"y"` at random.
 This will result in one of the two branches getting executed each time the workflow is run.

 #### **A short note about task functions:**